Implement (4.) - Calculation of difference between actual route and optimal route

 Given two sampled points

-and their timestamps: Calculate the difference between the time of the optimal connecting router
+p_1andp_2, sampled with sampling temporal_distancedand their timestamps: Calculate the difference between the time of the optimal connecting router, and the actual time needed. -

 Given two sampled points